The 9 Biggest Revelations From James Comey’s Testimony on Trump

 On Thursday, Comey stayed mum on the state of the investigation into the Trump campaign circa May 9.
 But he did dispute one high-profile report on the campaign’s alleged collusion in this exchange with Tom Cotton:

-COTTON: On February 14th the New York Times published the story, the headline of which was “Trump campaign aides had repeated contacts with Russian intelligence.”
-You were asked if that as an inaccurate story.
+COTTON: On February 14 the New York Times published the story, the headline of which was “Trump Campaign Aides Had Repeated Contacts With Russian Intelligence.”
+You were asked if that was an inaccurate story.
 Would it be fair to characterize that story as almost entirely wrong?

 COMEY: Yes.

-COTTON: Do you have — at the time the story was published, any indication of any contact between Trump people and Russians, intelligence officers, other government officials or close associates of the Russian government?
+COTTON: Do you have — at the time the story was published — any indication of any contact between Trump people and Russians, intelligence officers, other government officials, or close associates of the Russian government?

 COMEY: That’s one I can’t answer sitting here.